Pest Type: Pest Vegetable Indoor Crop

 Family: spider mites – Tetranychidae

 Dangerous pest of vegetables in greenhouses and greenhouses.
 Most often, it damages cucumbers, melon, watermelons, eggplant, peppers, beans, much less often – tomatoes.
+Are you know how to getting rid of mites?

 The adult female tick has a wide oval body shape, about 0.4 mm long.
 Color depends on the condition of the feed plant and the period of the year.
 Females of the summer generations are gray or yellow-green with dark spots on the sides.
 Males are much smaller than females in size, with elongated and narrowed to the posterior end of the body.